sainik-developer/sainik-freelancr-website/_blogs/spring-generic-validator.md

 2. Higher code readability as validation constraints are written in POJO/DTO.

 ## Technical background
-### what is already in the java world to address the POJO field validation
+### What is already in the java world to address the POJO field validation

 Java world is very familiar with POJO/DTO validator for a while, and it's well organized, stable and known to most.
 It was part of JSR(Java Specification Requests)-380 and implemented by hibernate community to be used in open source project.